CCBDA-UPC/Assignments-2020/Lab03.md

 **Q35: How long have you been working on this session?
 What have been the main difficulties you have faced and how have you solved them?** Add your answers to `README.md`.

 # How to Submit this Assignment:
-Make sure that you have updated your remote GitHub repository with the Lab files generated along this Lab session.
-All team members shall push their responses to their private **CLOUD-COMPUTING-CLASS-2020** repository.
+Make sure that you have updated your remote GitHub repository with the Lab files generated along this Lab session. **Before the deadline**, all team members shall push their responses to their private **CLOUD-COMPUTING-CLASS-2020** repository.
 Obviously, the responses of both members are identical.

 2. Name and email of the members of the group